 The Future Ready Iowa Employer Innovation fund is a grant opportunity for our partners to carry out creative solutions that address local workforce issues.
 It encourages employers, community leaders, and others to lead efforts for developing regional workforce talent pools.
 Employers can promote credit and non-credit education and training opportunities in high-demand jobs.
 The fund can be used in innovative ways to help Iowans achieve their training and education goals.

 You can download the Notice of Funding Opportunity document to learn about the Employer Innovation Fund.
-This is a Microsoft Word format document.

 Click to subscribe for updates about the Employer Innovation Fund.

 Employer Innovation Fund - Frequently Asked Questions (FAQ)

 - What is the purpose of the Iowa Employer Innovation Fund?

 The purpose of the fund is expanding opportunities for more Iowans to earn for-credit and non-credit postsecondary credentials leading to high-demand jobs and encouraging Iowa employers, community leaders and others to collaborate to support regional workforce talent development.
 Future Ready Iowa establishes the goal of 70 percent of Iowans in the workforce having education or training beyond high school by the year 2025, but also seeks to strengthen the talent pipeline longer term.
 Iowa’s current attainment level has stalled at around 58 percent.
 To help change this, the fund will award competitive grants to support regional initiatives that accelerate credential attainment.
 Iowa Workforce Development is seeking collaborative applications that propose new, cutting-edge ideas as well as proven strategies.

 - What for-credit and non-credit post-secondary credentials qualify?